College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Located in the city of Gainesville, UF is a public university with a very large student population.
-A Best Colleges rank of #58 out of 2,217 colleges nationwide means UF is a great university overall.
+Located in the medium-sized city of Gainesville, UF is a public university with a very large student population.
+A Best Colleges rank of #58 out of 2,217 schools nationwide means UF is a great university overall.

-There were approximately 287 natural resources & conservation students who graduated with this degree at UF in the most recent data year.
-Students who receive their degree from the natural resources & conservation program make around $33,139 in the first couple years of working.
+There were about 346 natural resources & conservation students who graduated with this degree at UF in the most recent year we have data available.
+Students who receive their degree from the natural resources & conservation program make an average of $33,139 for their early career.

 More information about a degree in natural resources & conservation from University of Florida